itsShrri/itsShrri/README.md

 </div>

 ## 🚀 About Me
-I am an Electrical & Electronics Engineering student with an insatiable curiosity for how machines "see" and "think."
+I am an Electrical & Electronics Engineering student with a passion on computers.
 My journey started with code, but my passion lies in **bridging software with the real world** through Robotics and IoT.

 * 🔭 **Currently researching:** Vision Transformers (ViT) and their applications.
 * 🌱 **Currently learning:** Advanced Robotics Control & Embedded Systems.